Pawel-Gnat/Pawel-Gnat/README.md

 ### Hi there, I'm Paweł. 👋 Thanks for visiting me :)

 # 💫 About Me:
-I’m currently working on Frontend Mentor challenges.
-I want to create few commercial static websites and do Codewars tasks soon. <br><br>My tech stack is HTML, CSS (SASS, SCSS, BEM methodology) and Vanilla JS.
-I’m improving my JavaScript to be able to learn React framework.<br><br>If you checked my repos and found something I need to correct, please tell me.
-I want to improve as much as it’s possible.
-I’m open for any collaboration.<br><br>I like to spend my free time training and developing strength (powerbuilding).
+I’m currently learning React and creating few commercial static websites. <br><br>My tech stack is HTML, CSS (SASS, SCSS, BEM methodology) and Vanilla JS.<br><br>If you checked my repos and found something I need to correct, please tell me.
+I want to improve as much as it’s possible.<br><br>I like to spend my free time training and developing strength (powerbuilding).
 I love to read business, economy, physics and personal growth books. <br>

 # 💻 Tech Stack: